thaychansy/nosql-mongo-db/README.md

 The first 5 rows of your resulting DataFrame should look something like this:

 <!-- BUILT-WITH-NOSQL-AND-MONGODB -->
-## Built with NOSQL and MONGODB Framework
+## Built with NoSQL and MongoDB Framework

 - NoSQL (Not Only SQL) is a broad class of database management systems that are designed to handle large volumes of data with more flexibility than traditional relational databases.
 They often use key-value stores, document stores, wide-column stores, or graph databases to store and manage data.